BarDev1999/BarDev1999.github.io/README.md

 # Bar Sberro
 ### Software & Computer Science Student

-A final-year Computer Science student at HIT, with a deep passion for cybersecurity and building robust, efficient tools from the ground up.
+A final-year Computer Science student at HIT, with a deep passion for AI, algorithem,cybersecurity and building robust, efficient tools from the ground up.

 ---